ghdwoals/poc/README.md

 Programs compiled and tested on an Ubuntu 14.04 64-bit machine, using gcc version 4.8.4.

 One problem, many solutions.
-I choose one viable method each time.
+I chose one viable solution for each problem.